luisdiogo2071317/azure-docs.pt-pt/articles/azure-stack/azure-stack-csp-ref-operations.md

 ## <a name="remove-a-tenant-mapping"></a>Remover um mapeamento do inquilino

 Pode remover um inquilino que tenha sido adicionado a um registo.
-Se esse inquilino ainda está a utilizar recursos na pilha do Azure, a respetiva utilização é cobrada para a subscrição utilizada no registo de pilha do Azure inicial.
+Se esse inquilino ainda está usando os recursos no Azure Stack, é cobrada a utilização das mesmas para a subscrição utilizada no registo do Azure Stack inicial.

 ### <a name="parameters"></a>Parâmetros